CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 source <project_name_here>-openrc.sh
 ```

 You will be asked to type in a password.
 Use the password for your CSC account.
 Note that using Haka credentials with the command-line interface is not yet supported.
-After doing this, the current terminal session will have the proper environment variables for using the command-line tools.
-You will need to do this again if you open a new terminal.
+After doing this, the current terminal session will have the proper environment variables for using the command-line tools. **Note:** You will need to do this again if you open a new terminal.

 Now you are able to use the [Swift client](./using_allas/swift_client.md){:target="_blank"}.